sparisi/gym_gridworlds/README.md

 the agent's action will fail with 10% probability and a random one will be performed instead, and Gaussian noise with 0.05 standard deviation is added to the reward.

+&#10148; <strong>POMDP</strong>
-You can also turn the MDP into a POMDP and learn from partially-observable pixels by passing the `view_radius` argument.
-This way, only the tiles close to the agent will be visible while far away tiles will be masked by white noise.
+To turn the MDP into a POMDP and learn from partially-observable pixels, make the environment with `view_radius=1` (or any integer) argument.
+This way, only the tiles close to the agent (within the view radius) will be visible, while far away tiles will be masked by white noise.
 For example, this is the partially-observable version of the `Full-4x5-v0` gridworld above.

 ```python